aleph-im/aleph-js/docs/guide/getting-started.md

 await neo.import_account({private_key: '...'})
 ```

-Due to the specific elliptic curve used by NEO (SECP256R1 instead of SECP256K1 on NULS and Ethereum), encryption isn't supported yet for NEO addresses, it's a work in progress.
+Due to the specific elliptic curve used by NEO (SECP256R1 instead of SECP256K1 on NULS and Ethereum), please be specific when using encryption, passing the `secp256r1` curve argument).
 Please also take the different curve into account when verifying signatures or content sent by NEO addresses.

 ## Aggregates (key-value storage)